 I love a clean house.
 Who doesn’t?
 But, what I love just about as much as saving money.
 So, to combine my two nerdy passions, I have put together a post with DIY Homemade Household Products you can easily make at home.
 Save time and money with the DIY cleaning products.

 As you have probably noticed, there are so many cleaning products out there with a variety of ingredients.
-Since having breast cancer, I try to limit my exposure to harsh chemicals.
+I try to limit my exposure to harsh chemicals.
 Therefore, when I can, I like to make my own household products.
 I feel better knowing what is going in, on, and around my family and my body.
 As an added benefit, we save some money too by making our own everyday use products.

 If you make these DIY Homemade Household Products then be sure to label everything and keep them out of reach of small children and pets.